pkukkapalli/blockly-gamepad-navigation/NOTES.md

   shortcut if it has passed a given delay.
 The delay will be defined on each `GamepadShortcut`.

-- [ ] **Better help widget**: the help widget should hover over the screen when opened, and also have a diagram of the controller.
+- [x] **Better help widget**: the help widget should hover over the screen when opened, and also have a diagram of the controller. **Update:** It is now in a popup.

+- [ ] **Gamepad diagram on help popup**: the help widget should now show the gamepad diagram, not just a list of text.

 - [ ] **Text input**: investigate best ways to input text with a game controller.
 Maybe a wheel that lets you quickly jump between letters?
 Suggest words based on a dictionary?
 See [article][gamepad-text] on how to do text input.
+The `NavigationController` class gets a new state, which is `TEXT_INPUT` when the virtual keyboard is in focus.
+Then, all movements during this state will be sent to the `VirtualKeyboard` to process, and enter as text.
+In order to actually get the field input to work as expected, i.e. open a popup for the controller, you have to override `FieldTextInput` and register it.

 - [ ] **Update plugin documentation**: the documentation is a bit stale and incomplete.